iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.flexbox.qz.md

 A9: flex: 2 1 120px
 Correct!
 Values of flex-grow, flex-shrink and flex-basis can be declared in one line using the flex property.

+Q10: Which property does not use the main axis to position the flex items?
+A10: align-content
+Correct!
+The cross axis, which is the vertical axis by default, is used to position flex items when the align-content property is declared.

+Q11: What is the difference between the align-content property and the align-items property?
+A11: The align-items property is used to align items within a single row, whereas the align-content property is used to align multiple rows.